 By Lucie Laumonier

 Have you ever wondered how medieval people sweetened their dishes?
 In the West, honey was the prime sweetener before the introduction of sugar.
-But even when Europeans gained access to sugar in the High Middle Ages, it was reserved to the wealthy.
+But even when Europeans gained access to sugar in the High Middle Ages, it was reserved for the wealthy.
 Whether they used honey or sugar, medieval cookbooks are chock full of sweet treats and recipes, among which are candied fruits or nuts, marzipan (almond paste), jams and marmalade, cakes and tarts.
 Are you hungry yet?
 Keep reading!

 Before delving into sugar production, we shall look at the number one medieval sweetener: honey.
 Medieval Europeans sweetened their food with it up to the eleventh or twelfth century.
 Honey is produced by bees, and bees have been domesticated by humans since at least the third millennium before the common era—over 5,000 years ago!
 In the Middle Ages, beekeeping was widespread across the globe, although the species of honey bees that were used varied from one area to the other, as did the shape and material of the human-made hives.